Exploring the Visual Cultures of India Through its Art, Performance and Ritual

 Greetings.

-During my ten months of Fulbright fieldwork, I explored social structures, sites and the performative body (including rasa expressions of love, compassion, wonder, humor, peace, heroism).
-Indian performative traditions that are at the foundations for Western and Eastern aesthetics.
-During 2022, I had the opportunity to experience the arts in performance and explore fundamental elements that have shaped histories of the South Asian performative body from pre-history to present.
-This built upon my prior research on Asia as a Research scholar at Columbia University’s Department of Art History and Archeology.
+In each area I examined social structures, sites and the performative body (including rasa expressions of love, compassion, wonder, humor, peace, heroism).
+Indian performative traditions that are at the foundations for Western and Eastern aesthetics - and traditions that have shaped histories of the South Asian performative body from pre-history to present.

 In February 2022… it began in New Delhi….